eshwavin/ConstraintKit/README.md

 # ConstraintKit

-ConstraintKit is a lightweight and flexible library designed to simplify Auto Layout constraints in UIKit with a declarative approach.
+ConstraintKit is a lightweight and flexible library designed to simplify adding Auto Layout constraints in UIKit with a declarative approach.
 By providing a set of extensions for UIView and UILayoutGuide, ConstraintKit streamlines the process of creating and managing constraints, making your layout code cleaner, more readable, and closer to natural language.

 ## Features